American popular music: Hip hop

 Hip hop is a cultural movement, of which music is a part, along with graffiti and breakdancing.
 The music is composed of two parts, rapping, the delivery of swift, highly rhythmic and lyrical vocals, and DJing, the production of instrumentation either through sampling, instrumentation, turntablism or beatboxing.
 Hip hop arose in the early 1970s in The Bronx, New York City.
 Jamaican immigrant DJ Kool Herc is widely regarded as the progenitor of hip hop; he brought with him the practice of toasting over the rhythms of popular songs.
 In New York, DJs like Kool Herc played records of popular funk, disco and rock songs.
 Emcees originally arose to introduce the songs and keep the crowd excited and dancing; over time, the DJs began isolating the percussion breaks (the rhythmic climax of songs), thus producing a repeated beat that the emcees rapped over.

 Rapping included greetings to friends and enemies, exhortations to dance and colorful, often humorous boasts.
-By the beginning of the 1980s, there had been popular hip hop songs like "Rappers Delight" by the Sugarhill Gang and a few major celebrities of the scene, like LL Cool J and Kurtis Blow.
+By the beginning of the 1980s, there had been popular hip-hop songs like "Rappers Delight" by the Sugarhill Gang and a few major celebrities of the scene, such as LL Cool J and Kurtis Blow.
 Other performers experimented with politicized lyrics and social awareness, while others performed fusions with jazz, heavy metal, techno, funk and soul.
 Hip hop began to diversify in the latter part of the 1980s.
-New styles appeared, like alternative hip hop and the closely related jazz rap fusion, pioneered by rappers like De La Soul and Guru.
+New styles appeared, like alternative hip hop and the closely related jazz rap fusion, pioneered by such rappers as De La Soul and Guru.
 The crews Public Enemy and N.W.A did the most during this era to bring hip hop to national attention; the former did so with incendiary and politically charged lyrics, while the latter became the first prominent example of gangsta rap.

 Salsa

 Salsa music is a diverse and predominantly Caribbean rhythm that is popular in many Latin American countries.
 Salsa incorporates multiple styles and variations; the term can be used to describe most any form of the popular Cuban-derived musical genres (like chachachá and mambo).
-Most specifically however, salsa refers to a particular style was developed by mid-1970s groups of New York City-area Cuban and Puerto Rican immigrants to the United States, and stylistic descendants like 1980s salsa romantica.
+Most specifically however, salsa refers to a particular style developed by mid-1970s groups of New York City-area Cuban and Puerto Rican immigrants to the United States, and stylistic descendants like 1980s salsa romantica.